gokcehan/lf/doc.md

 ## on-quit

-This shell command can be defined to be executed before quit.
+This shell command can be defined to be executed before quitting.

 # PREFIXES